mlkr-rbi/developWithDocker-seminar/README.md

        # Execute your script inside the container
        python your_script.py
    ```
-   2. Build the Singularity Container: `singularity build your_container.simg singularity_definition.def`
+   2. Build the Singularity Container: `singularity build your_container.simg singularityfile.def`
    - Replace your_container.simg with the desired name for your Singularity container file.
    3. Run the Singularity Container: `singularity exec --nv "path/to/your_container.simg" python your_script.py`
-   Replace "path/to/your_container.simg" with the path to your Singularity container file and your_script.py with the name of your Python script. `--nv` flag gives premissions to cuda
+   Replace "path/to/your_container.simg" with the path to your Singularity container file and your_script.py with the name of your Python script. `--nv` flag gives premissions to cuda.

 `singularity exec --nv your_container.simg python -c your_script.py`